briatte/ida/data/README.md

 | `assange.txt` (*)           | Speech by Julian Assange in 2012                                   | 11.2 |
 | `doctorow.txt`              | Speech by Corey Doctorow in 2011                                   | 11.2 |

-Also: little things are scraped from Wikipedia but are not saved, and some exercise datasets like Rheinart and Rogoff are not listed.
+Also: little things are scraped from Wikipedia but are not saved, and some exercise datasets like the Rheinart and Rogoff replication data are not listed.

 (*) Files marked with an asterisk required heavy preprocessing or authentification to download, and are self-contained to the course.
 All other files were first downloaded in their native format and then saved as plain text comma-separated values.
 The data preparation code appears in the course pages.